Crazy Bats: History and layout

+On March 31, 2019, the park announced that the roller coaster would be transformed into a VR attraction called Crazy Bats.
+Crazy Bats reopened on June 25, 2019, after being closed for renovations since April 1, 2019.
+The VR film features three bats from the film Monster Family.
+The queue was redesigned to represent an ice cave, while the station resembles a castle.
+The coaster can be ridden with a VR headset, although children below a height of 1.20 metres (3.93 ft) are not allowed to use it..
+The film shows three bats accidentally freezing the visitor in a block of ice, as well as their chaotic attempts to free the visitor.
+At the end of the ride, the three bats propose to the visitor in a chapel and give them a mirror, which reveals that the visitor actually slipped into the role of a female bat.

+During the COVID-19 pandemic, the attraction could only be used without a VR headset.

+Technical data

 The ride has four trains, and one spare train for repairs, each with seven cars.
 Each car has two rows of seats, each holding two people.
 During the four-minute ride, the trains traverse 1,174 metres of track, utilizing three lift hills.
 The building containing the ride is around 120,000 m3, and rests on 180 concrete pillars buried 12 metres deep in the ground.
 The building's basement level contained the Hollywood Tour dark ride before the latter was closed.
 The total investment for the ride was around 15 million DM.